Reformulating non-equilibrium steady-states and generalised Hopfield discrimination

 We now introduce the partitioning scheme.
 Given $X \subseteq \Theta$, let $X^{(j,u)} \subseteq X$, for $1 \leq j \leq K$ and $0 \leq u \leq 1$, consist of those trees in $X$ with exactly $j$ proximal edges to $1$ and exactly $u$ energetic edges.
 The $X^{(j,u)}$ form a partition of $X$ into mutually disjoint subsets, so that $q(X) = \sum_{j,u} q(X^{(j,u)})$.
 By construction, $q(X^{(j,0)})$ is $m$-free and $q(X^{(j,1)}) = m\,q_{eq}(X^{(j,1)})$, where $q_{eq}(X^{(j,1)})$ is $m$-free.
 Most importantly, again by construction,

 where, evidently, $q(X^{(j,u)})$ is $\alpha$-free.

 Eqs.\ref{e-rec} and \ref{e-qox} make it straightforward to calculate the error ratio from Eq.\ref{e-vef},

-where the eight quantities in Eq.\ref{e-epq}, which are all $m$-free, are expressed in terms of the constructions introduced above.
-It is striking that Eq.\ref{e-epq} has the same algebraic form for the general graph in Fig.\ref{f-1}A as for Hopfield's simple graph in Fig.\ref{f-1}B (compare \cite[Eq.4]{wag18}), albeit with vastly more complicated coefficients.
-The overlined coefficients in Eq.\ref{e-epq} are each of degree $K$ in $\alpha = \varepsilon_{eq}^{-1}$.
-It is now straightforward to show that,
+where the eight coefficients in Eq.\ref{e-epq}, which are all $m$-free, are expressed in terms of the constructions above in Eq.\ref{e-25}.
+It is striking that Eq.\ref{e-epq} has the same algebraic form for the general graph in Fig.\ref{f-1}A as for Hopfield's simple graph in Fig.\ref{f-1}B \cite[Eq.4]{wag18}, albeit with vastly more complicated coefficients.
+The overlined coefficients in Eq.\ref{e-epq} are each of degree $K$ in $\alpha = \varepsilon_{eq}^{-1}$, so that $\varepsilon$ is a rational function of $\varepsilon_{eq}$ and $m$.
+Eq.\ref{e-epq} enables us to analyse discrimination in complex graphs (below).